-Table 34: Definition and boundaries of TITAN Group material issues Health and safety We are committed to keeping all our employees, Social - Labor practices and decent work: Occupational health and safety All TITAN employees Contractors, customers, third parties, suppliers contractors and third-party workers safe and healthy.
+Table 34: Definition and boundaries of TITAN Group o material issues Health and safety We are committed to keeping all our employees, Social - Labor practices and decent work: Occupational health and safety All TITAN employees Contractors, customers, third parties, suppliers contractors and third-party workers safe and healthy.
 This also means ensuring that our product are safe to use and that they are transported safely to our customers' construction sites.
-Social - Product responsibility: Customers health and safety TITAN Group Customers SDG3, SDG17 People management and development Being a responsible employer means providing Social - Labor practices and decent work: Employment All TITAN employees Contractors, suppliers training and development opportunities, and equal remuneration between men and women, embracing diversity with a work environment free Social - Labor practices and decent work: Training and education All TITAN employees Contractors, suppliers from discrimination or harassment and supporting employees in exercising their right to freedom of association and collective bargaining.
+SDG3, SDG17 Social - Product responsibility: Customers health and safety TITAN Group Customers People management and development Being a responsible employer means providing Social - Labor practices and decent work: Employment All TITAN employees Contractors, suppliers training and development opportunities, and equal remuneration between men and women, embracing diversity with a work environment free Social - Labor practices and decent work: Training and education All TITAN employees Contractors, suppliers from discrimination or harassment and supporting employees in exercising their right to freedom of association and collective bargaining.
 It also Social - Labor practices and decent work: Diversity and equal opportunities All TITAN employees Contractors, suppliers means ensuring that there is no child labor or compulsory labor in our operations or supply chain.
-Economic: Market presence All TITAN operated sites Contractors, governments, local communities, suppliers SDG4, SDG5, SDG17 Social - Labor practices and decent work: Labor practices grievance mechanisms All TITAN employees Contractors, suppliers Social - Human rights: Non-discrimination TITAN Group Contractors, suppliers Social - Human rights: Freedom of association and collective bargaining TITAN Group Contractors, suppliers Social - Human rights: Child labor and compulsory labor All TITAN operated sites Contractors, suppliers Social - Human rights: Assessment TITAN Group Contractors, joint venture partners, suppliers Environmental management Environmental: Biodiversity All TITAN operated sites Areas potentially affected by our activities outside of our operations, quarries, practices and is focused on contributing to improve its performance and keep its license to operate.
-Environmental: Compliance All TITAN operated sites Governments, local communities, local organizations SDG6, SDG7, SDG15, SDG17 Environmental: Overall All TITAN operated sites Local communities, governments Environmental: Environmental grievance mechanisms All TITAN sites Communities local to TITAN operations, representative organizations of the local community

-Environmental: Water All TITAN operated sites Local communities, governments Environmental: Transport of goods and services TITAN operating sites Customers, local communities, suppliers ocial and political risks, and instability Social - Society: Local communities All TITAN operated sites Local communities ITAN has plans in place to maintain control and normal operations during political instability, riots, prisings and various conditions that lead to extreme volatility.
-We work to safeguard TITAN's pocal investments by protecting our people, pusiness partners and the communities near our operations.
-DG8, SDG17 Social - Society: Public policy TITAN Group Governments

-In addition to reporting on the material issues identified by our materiality assessment, we have also chosen to report on the following aspect which reflects our impacts and its importance to our strategy,

-Other issues - not material Sub topics Boundary inside the organization Boundary outside the organization Sustainable products and services: Environmental: Products and services GAEA, TITAN group Customers, NGOs, regulators, society We collaborate with stakeholders to develop more sustainable products to create value through our cement such as ProAsh,
+Economic: Market presence All TITAN operated sites Contractors, governments, local communities, suppliers SDG4, SDG5, SDG17 Social - Labor practices and decent work: Labor practices grievance mechanisms All TITAN employees Contractors, suppliers Social - Human rights: Non-discrimination TITAN Group Contractors, suppliers Social - Human rights: Freedom of association and collective bargaining TITAN Group Contractors, suppliers Social - Human rights: Child labor and compulsory labor All TITAN operated sites Contractors, suppliers Social - Human rights: Assessment TITAN Group Contractors, joint venture partners, suppliers Environmental management Environmental: Biodiversity All TITAN operated sites Areas potentially affected by our activities outside of our operations, auarries, TITAN ensures that it adheres to international best practices and is focused on contributing to improve its performance and keep its license to operate.
+Environmental: Compliance All TITAN operated sites Governments, local communities, local organizations SDG6, SDG7, SDG15, SDG17 Environmental: Overall All TITAN operated sites Local communities, governments Environmental: Environmental grievance mechanisms All TITAN sites Communities local to TITAN operations, representative organizations of the local community able 34: Definition and boundaries of TITAN Group material issues Environmental: Water All TITAN operated sites Local communities, governments Environmental: Transport of goods and services TITAN operating sites Customers, local communities, suppliers Social and political risks, and instability Social - Society: Local communities All TITAN operated sites Local communities TITAN has plans in place to maintain control and normal operations during political instability, riots, uprisings and various conditions that lead to extreme volatility.
+We work to safeguard TITAN's local investments by protecting our people, business partners and the communities near our operations.
+SDG8, SDG17 Social - Society: Public policy TITAN Group Governments In addition to reporting on the material issues ident ified by our materiality assessment, we have also cl hosen to report on the following aspect which refle ects our impacts and its importance to our strategy Other issues - not material Sub topics Boundary inside the organization Boundary outside the organization Sustainable products and services: Environmental: Products and services GAEA, TITAN group Customers, NGOs, regulators, society We collaborate with stakeholders to develop more sustainable products to create value through our cement such as ProAsh,